Roll20/roll20-api-scripts/Anchor/README.md

 # Anchor

-Attach child tokens to an anchor token so they automatically follow its position, rotation, scale, layer, and flip.
+Attach child tokens to an anchor token so they automatically follow its position, rotation, scale, and flip.
 When the anchor moves or transforms, all anchored children update to maintain their stored relative transform.
 Anchor chains are supported — a child can itself be an anchor to grandchildren.

 **Requires:** [MatrixMath](https://github.com/Roll20/roll20-api-scripts/tree/master/MatrixMath)